Austroargiolestes calcaris

 commonly known as a powdered flatwing.

 It is endemic to south-eastern Australia, where it inhabits streams, deep pools and bogs, generally in mountainous areas.

 Austroargiolestes calcaris is a medium-sized to large, black and pale yellow damselfly, strongly pruinescent when mature.

 Like other members of the family Argiolestidae it rests with its wings outspread.

 Austroargiolestes calcaris appears similar to Austroargiolestes isabellae, which is found in the Sydney Basin.

+Etymology

+The genus name Austroargiolestes combines the prefix austro- (from Latin auster, meaning "south wind", hence "southern") with Argiolestes, the name of a related genus.
+It refers to a southern representative of that group.

+The species name calcaris is derived from the Latin calcar ("spur"), referring to the spine on male appendages.